-For the budget-conscious Ernie Ball’s Polypro guitar strap is very hard to beat – and although it's fair to say that black works with most guitars it’s reassuring to know Ernie Ball offers 11 dazzling colour options – including the now-iconic rainbow design similar to ones we’ve seen adorning guitars played by Bob Dylan, Jimmy Page and Tom DeLonge.
-This 2” wide Polypropylene webbing strap has plenty of room for adjustment and will suit most players.
+For the budget-conscious player, Ernie Ball’s Polypro guitar strap is very hard to beat – and although it's fair to say that black works with most guitars, it’s reassuring to know Ernie Ball offers 11 dazzling colour options – including the now-iconic rainbow design similar to ones we’ve seen adorning guitars played by Bob Dylan, Jimmy Page and Tom DeLonge.
+The 2” wide Polypropylene webbing strap offers plenty of room for adjustment and will suit most players.

 Best guitar straps: Product guide